Parents and Families

 Highlight employment experience

-Whether your student is pursuing a job or internship, or simply wants to have his or her materials ready for future opportunities, the Career Development Center can help students craft professional and focused résumés and cover letters.
+Whether your student is pursuing a job or internship, or simply wants to have his or her materials ready for future opportunities, the Career Center can help students craft professional and focused résumés and cover letters.

 become a young professional

-When your student is ready to start looking for jobs after graduation, the Career Development Center will help him or her sharpen their cover letters and résumé, hold mock interviews, discuss professional attire, and share other job search resources.
+When your student is ready to start looking for jobs after graduation, the Career Center will help him or her sharpen their cover letters and résumé, hold mock interviews, discuss professional attire, and share other job search resources.

 Continue your Education

-The Career Development Center offers students help with writing personal statements, researching graduate programs, informational sessions about testing and admission requirements, and other requirements for graduate schools.
+The Career Center offers students help with writing personal statements, researching graduate programs, informational sessions about testing and admission requirements, and other requirements for graduate schools.
 The process for preparing for graduate school should start before senior year.